 Welcome…

-In my research, I aim to improve the econometric toolkit to address the puzzles of our time in a data-driven way.
-In particular, I develop estimation methods for strongly persistent, non-stationary time series.
+In my research, I aim to improve the econometric toolkit to address the pressing puzzles of our time in a data-driven way.
+In particular, I develop estimation methods for strongly persistent, non-stationary, possibly high-dimensional time series.

 You can download my job market paper here, and my CV here.